Meshal6299/arabic-image-captioning/README.md

 Our approach is to adapt a state-of-the-art, pre-trained Vision-Language Model (VLM), such as **BLIP** or **GIT**.
 The core tasks will be:

-1.  **Dataset Creation:** We will create a custom dataset by translating a subset of an existing English benchmark (like Flickr8k or MS COCO) into Arabic.
+1.  **Dataset Creation:** We will create a custom dataset by translating an existing English benchmark into Arabic.
 2.  **Model Fine-Tuning:** We will fine-tune the selected VLM on our new Arabic dataset to teach it to map image embeddings to fluent, multi-sentence Arabic text.
 3.  **Evaluation:** We will test the model's ability to generate descriptive Arabic paragraphs and evaluate its performance.
 4. **Input/Output:** The final system will accept a static image as **input** and produce a multi-sentence Arabic description as **output**.